-Try this pumpkin, tomato and beetroot frittata, asparagus, leek and pea tart, or easy spinach and feta quiche.
+Try this pumpkin, tomato and beetroot frittata, asparagus, leek and pea tart, or easy Easy cheesy quiche recipe.
 Or, experiment with your own version using all your favourite vegetables and some legumes or meat for variety and protein.

 You can’t go past a classic fish and salad combo for a perfect dose of protein, omega-3s and veggie nutrients.
 The omega-3 fatty acids in oily fish like salmon and mackerel support your brain function, so it’s a great way to break up the work day, as well as filling you up.

 Grab a tin of tuna or grill up some salmon and enjoy with your favourite leafy sides.
 Check out some of these delicious ideas for fish and seafood recipes.